cbonoz/theta24/README2.md

 ## CreatorMatch

-Mediated proof of fund requests managed by Lisk smart contracts with saved signatures of record.
+Mediated proof of fund requests managed by Theta smart contracts with saved signatures of record.

-Going for the Real world applications and finance category of https://lisk.devpost.com/
+Going for the Real world applications and finance category of https://theta.devpost.com/

-Live Demo url (deployed with Lisk Sepolia): https://creatormatchlisk.vercel.app
+Live Demo url (deployed with Theta Sepolia): https://creatormatchtheta.vercel.app

 Demo video (youtube ~3 minutes): https://youtu.be/G-mRl-ZpjXE